org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/enrichment/steps.md

 ### Configuration Parameters

 - `int maxCorrelatedCpePerArtifact = Integer.MAX_VALUE`
-  The maximum amount of CPEs are allowed to be matched per artifact, additional CPEs will be dropped.
+  The maximum amount of CPEs that are allowed to be matched per artifact, additional CPEs will be dropped.
 To guarantee consistency over runs, the list of CPE is sorted alphabetically before removing elements.

 ### Affected attributes